wpeventmanager/wp-event-manager/readme.txt

 - **[Visual Composer](https://visualcomposer.com/blog/visual-composer-and-wp-event-manager-integration/)**: “WP Event Manager is a user-friendly, scalable and full-featured event management plugin for adding event listing functionality to the WordPress site."

 - **[Themeisle](https://themeisle.com/blog/wp-event-manager-plugin-review/)**: "WP Event Manager is a free WordPress plugin that makes any event look appealing on your site.
 With it, you can create events yourself and/or give a free hand to other people too."

-- **[Colorib](https://colorlib.com/)**: "WP Event Manager is also very easy to use.
-New and experienced WordPress users alike will find creating and managing events very intuitive and straightforward."

 - **[Competetheme](https://www.competethemes.com/blog/event-management-wordpress-plugins/)**: "Easily manage events via your WP dashboard with this events plugin.
 Adding new events is as simple as creating a new post."